 Pemberville is known as a family-oriented, friendly and festival centered community.
 Pemberville is a village where you will find the best of the past and the best of the future.
 While we are proud of our past, we are equally proud to plan future development.

-Pemberville hosts a variety of annual events, including the Free Fair, a Harvest Gathering and Christmas in the Village.
+Pemberville hosts a variety of annual events, including the Party in the Park, the Pemberville Free Fair, a Harvest Gathering and Christmas in the Village.

 Pemberville offers several parks and recreational opportunities.
-Memorial Park includes a pool, tennis courts, basketball court, pickleball courts, playground, ball diamond, volleyball court, shelter house, and a picnic area.
+Memorial Park includes a pool with a splash pad, tennis courts, basketball court, pickleball courts, playground, ball diamonds, volleyball court, shelter house, and a picnic area.
 Mason Park is located downtown and serves as a place of relaxation.
 William Henry Harrison Park is a 22-acre park along the Portage River offers visitors a variety of opportunities including picnic areas, an open-air shelter, playground, hiking trails, and a large open field for a variety of uses.

 To truly experience Pemberville, you must spend some time here.
 We invite you to give us a call, let us show you around, and discuss what we have to offer.
 You will see why our citizens are proud to call Pemberville home.